Prime Distribution and Siegel Zeroes: Siegel Zeroes

 \end{theorem}

 Notably, this allows for moduli $q$ that are larger than $x^{\frac 12}$.
-In fact, their work actually proves this theorem for the slightly larger region of the authors rounded off to an exponent of $\frac{233}{462}$ for the purpose of writing their result more simply.
+In fact, their work actually proves this theorem for the slightly larger region of for some very large $r$.
+The authors rounded off to an exponent of $\frac{233}{462}$ for the purpose of writing their result more simply.

 While this theorem allows for better-than-GRH distribution, it requires a rather extreme Siegel zero.
 Indeed, this theorem is only non-trivial if